pretix/pretix-docs/docs/topics/plugins/getyourguide.md

 # GetYourGuide

 !!!
 Note
-    The GetYourGuide integration is currently in Beta.
+    The GetYourGuide integration is currently in beta.
     Please contact <support@pretix.eu> to enable the integration for your pretix.eu organizer account.

 ## Introduction